NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 ## Groups

 Endpoints can be parts of groups to benefit from group broadcasts.
 A group broadcast is sent with the [GF](#GF) and the [GAF](#GAF) flag set.
 While the GAF flag is set, all endpoints send the message to their parent.
 When the messages reaches the hub the GAF flag is reset and sent to all children.
 Each endpoint picks up the message and sends it to all own children.

+## Disconnects

+The hub pings regularly all devices.
+It pings one device every pingTime / numberDevices (milli)seconds, so each device is pinged every pingTime (milli)seconds.
+If a device does not answer, the hub sends a disconnect message down its routing path.

+## Reconnect

+Every now and then each device sends a discover message to all IDs.
+It benchmarks the connection to all devices, that answer, and picks the best connection.
+The device sends a reconnect message to its parent.
+Each device that gets the reconnect message, adds the path to its routing table.
+If the reconnected device was already in the routing table, it sends a disconnect message down the routing path, otherwise it sends the reconnect message to its parent.